-State of the art professional and cost effective port, ship, fleet and asset management services and apps including our industry first cloud based “Instant history playback” capability for Ports, Harbour Authorities, Fleet Managers, Marine Services companies and Shipping Agents.
-Our customer roster include ABP Southampton, Portsmouth International Port , Bristol Port Company Avonmouth, Nautisk, Transas, James Fisher, SevenCs, Solis Marine , Fleetrange and Port Harcourt in Nigeria.
-We also provide our AIS Watch service to the RNLI and AVCG on a pro-bono basis which they use for tracking and training purposes.
-Read more below and please contact us at email@example.com or telephone +44 1291 689202 for more information.
+AISWatch’s state of the art and cost effective port, ship, fleet and asset management services and apps including our industry first cloud based “Instant history playback” are used by Offshore platforms, Ports, Harbour Authorities, Fleet Managers, Marine Services companies and Shipping Agents.
+Our customer roster includes Portsmouth International Port , Bristol Port Company Avonmouth, Nautisk, Transas, James Fisher, E.ON, Scottish Power Renewables, RWE Innogy, SevenCs, Solis Marine and nauticAi.
+We also provide our AIS Watch service to Search and Rescue organisations like the RNLI , SARA and the AVCG which they use for tracking and training purposes.

-Playback allows you to replay all shipping movements in your area instantly from any time in the past to assist with event investigation, resource utilisation, market research, training etc. Playback can be run at normal time or faster and supports forward and backward time “Scrubbing” allowing you to view an hours data in seconds to quickly determine the event you are looking for.
+AISWatch Playback allows you to replay all shipping movements in your area instantly from any time in the past to assist with event investigation, resource utilisation, market research, training etc. Playback can be run at normal time or faster and supports forward and backward time “Scrubbing” allowing you to view an hours data in seconds to quickly determine the event you are looking for.
 Our live and historical AIS feeds can be also used to power other navigation systems such as those on Portable Pilot Units (PPUs) and other monitoring equipment.
-Alerts include area entry, exit and crossing (GeoFences), directional traversal across boundaries and status alerts (arrivals and departures), AtoN Off Position alerts etc..

 You can try our history playback service in action here in 2D – http://boatbeaconapp.com/fleetwatchdemo – use the slider at the bottom left to move backwards and forwards in time and press the play button to play forwards.
 You can also see our 3D playback in action with this replay of the Hoegh Osaka grounding in 2015 – double click on a ship to fly in close up and then use your mouse to change the zoom (scroll) and viewpoint.

-AISWatch monitors and records live ship positions via our local and global AIS services and when an event is triggered, forwards an alert via email.
+AISWatch monitors and records live ship positions via our local and global AIS services and when an event is triggered, forwards an alert via email and optionally SMS.
 The alert email includes details on the alert including maps of the alert area and ships around the ship’s current position.
-These maps can also be viewed via the web interface in 2D and our 3D service
+These maps can also be viewed via the web interface in 2D and our 3D service.

 Our real time AIS feeds can also be used to power network aware AIS marine applications and systems such as our own SeaNav AIS Marine Charts and Navigation apps and third party systems like Portable Pilot Units (e.g. Transas’s Pilot Pro and SevenCs Orca G2 pilot. ).